 By 1981, the British people hadn’t really had a royal wedding they could enjoy in quite some time.
 So when the heir to the throne, Prince Charles, proposed to Lady Diana Spencer, the nation rejoiced.
 Diana was young, pretty, and hugely popular.
 Charles and Diana first met several years earlier, when Charles was in a friendship with Diana’s older sister.
 After a brief courtship, and despite the 13 year age difference, Diana accepted Charles’ proposal and they married in July 1981.
 Their marriage lasted just 5

 Diana’s engagement ring is one of the most famous rings in the world.
 A stunning 12ct sapphire has a halo of 14 solitaire-set diamonds.
 After Diana’s death, the ring passed to her son, William.
 William proposed to Kate Middleton with the very same ring.
 Uniquely for any royal jewelry, the ring design was not bespoke.
 Instead, it was an “off-the-shelf” ring, but Diana adored it and insisted on having it.

-In terms of popularity, Henry Duke of Sussex is is one of the best-loved royal family members in British history.
+In terms of popularity, Henry Duke of Sussex is one of the best-loved royal family members in British history.
 Seen very much as “one of us” by the public, Harry has proved himself to be an engaging and compassionate man.
 This has not been a typical part of the British Royal family’s character over the centuries.
-After a string of romances, Harry met American actress and divorcée Meghan Markle.
+After a string of romances, Harry met an American actress and divorcée Meghan Markle.
 Despite the circumstances, the public approved when it was seen how in love the pair are.

-Harry was involved in the design of the engagement ring, which is a three stone setting.
+Harry was involved in the design of the engagement ring, which is a three-stone setting.
 The center diamond is from Botswana.
 There are smaller diamonds on either shoulder which originally belonged to Harry’s mother, Princess Diana.